-In our audits of the fiscal years 2021 and 2020 financial statements of the U.S. Court of Appeals for Veterans Claims (CAVC), we found
+In our audits of the fiscal years 2022 and 2021 financial statements of the U.S. Court of Appeals for Veterans Claims (CAVC), we found:

-- CAVC's financial statements as of and for the fiscal years ended September 30, 2021, and 2020, are presented fairly, in all material respects, in accordance with U.S. generally accepted accounting principles; - no material weaknesses in internal control over financial reporting based on the limited procedures we performed; and - no reportable noncompliance for fiscal year 2021 with provisions of applicable laws, regulations, contracts, and grant agreements we tested.
+- CAVC's financial statements as of and for the fiscal years ended September 30, 2022, and 2021, are presented fairly, in all material respects, in accordance with United States of America (U.S.) generally accepted accounting principles; - no material weaknesses in internal control over financial reporting based on the limited procedures we performed; and - no reportable noncompliance with provisions of applicable laws, regulations, contracts, and grant agreements for fiscal year 2022.

-The following sections discuss in more detail (1) our report on the financial statements, which includes required supplementary information (RSI) and other information included with the financial statements; (2) our report on internal control over financial reporting; and (3) our report on compliance with laws, regulations, contracts, and grant agreements.
+The following sections discuss in more detail (1) our report on the financial statements, which includes required supplementary information (RSI) and other information included with the financial statements; (2) our report on internal control over financial reporting; (3) our report on compliance with laws, regulations, contracts, and grant agreements.